standsuser/spotify-genre-prediction/README.md

 1. **Data Cleaning & Engineering**: This phase involves handling missing values, duplicates, and any necessary data transformations to render the data usable for analysis.

-2. **Queries Implementation**: The queries mentioned above will be implemented twice, once using SparkSQL and then using SparkDataframes.
+2. **Queries Implementation**: The queries mentioned above are be implemented twice, once using SparkSQL and then using SparkDataframes.
 This approach allows for comparing the efficiency and usability of both methods.

-3. **Classification**: The dataset will be split into training and testing sets.
-Classification tasks will be performed using SparkML to predict the genre of each song.
-Three different classification methods will be applied, and their accuracies will be compared to determine the best classifier.
+3. **Classification**: The dataset is split into training and testing sets.
+Classification tasks are performed using SparkML to predict the genre of each song.
+Three different classification methods (Logistic Regression, Random Forest, and Decision Tree) are applied, and their accuracies are compared to determine the best classifier.

 ## How to Use